 5. In case an LNG User has not booked the Minimum Gasification Capacity for each LNG Cargo and for the whole Temporary Storage period, the condition for inclusion of each LNG Cargo in the Final Monthly Plan is to conclude the procedure for booking of Minimum Gasification Capacity for said LNG Quantity, through a signed Approved LNG Application, within four (4) Days from the end of the Initial Monthly LNG Plan Issue Deadline according to par.
 [2].

-As long as the sum of the LNG Cargo unloadings, that are included in the Monthly LNG statement of an LNG User are included in the Intial LNG Plan without deviations, then, these unloadings will be included in the Final Montly LNG Plan as per par.
+As long as the sum of the LNG Cargo unloadings, that are included in the Monthly LNG statement of an LNG User are included in the Initial LNG Plan without deviations, then, these unloadings will be included in the Final Monthly LNG Plan as per par.
 [6] under the condition that the LNG User has booked the Minimum Gasification Capacity for each LNG Quantity and for the whole Temporary Storage Period as per previous paragraph.

 At least eighteen (18) Days before the beginning of each Month, the Operator: